 In America, many people always like to say that “bigger is better.”
-No doubt you’ve heard about different types of breast enhancement procedures for women; however, now there are male enhancement procedures for men.
+No doubt you’ve heard about different types of breast enhancement procedures for women; however, now there are male enhancement procedures for men (See Penile Plus for information on increasing your penis size naturally).
 We all know that there are quite a few products that work to promote male enhancement, yet there is only one procedure that is guaranteed to produce any actual results.
 That procedure is known as phalloplasty.

 Doctors who perform this kind of male enhancement surgery claim that they can increase the overall length of a man’s penis by approximately 1.5 to 2 inches, as well as increasing penis girth by approximately 50%.
 However, this is a procedure that is also seen as being highly controversial, as the American Urological Association has gone on record of stating that male enhancement surgery has no actual record of being either effective or safe.

 There are five main post-surgery enlargement complications that can occur from this particular procedure, which are as follows: